overnode-org/overnode/seeds/vagrant/README.md

-# Clusterlite Project Seed
+# Cade Project Seed

 ## Distributed Cluster over Local VMs

-This project seed demonstrates how clusterlite managed cluster of Docker containers can be launched over a set of virtual machines.
+This project seed demonstrates how cade managed cluster of Docker containers can be launched over a set of virtual machines.
 This project supports Hyper-V and VirtualBox virtualization providers.

 ### Prerequisites